DavidIQ/captchaplus/README.md

 Through the use of permissions, you can require CAPTCHA for:
 * Posting new topics or replies to existing topics
+  * The forum permission is: _Can post without CAPTCHA_
 * Sending PMs
+  * The user permission is: _Can send private messages without CAPTCHA_

+Setting these for a user or group to **Never** will require them to fill out the CAPTCHA for said action.

 ## Installation